What exactly is an RESP?

 4. Other provincial education savings incentives:

-- Some provinces, including Saskatchewan and British Columbia, offer additional grants to people investing in an RESP.
+- British Columbia offers additional grants to people investing in an RESP.
 Look into what might be available in your province.

 A tax-sheltered investment